-Welcome to the website for Pauline Boty, a pioneer of British Pop art – includes news, articles, lists of works, timeline and more
+Welcome to the website for Pauline Boty, one of the founders of British Pop art.
+Within you can find news, timelines, articles, lists of works, exhibitions – and more

 In 1958 Pauline Boty enrolled at the Royal College of Art [RCA] from where she went on to become a founder of British Pop art and the only female painter in the British wing of the movement.
 Her vibrant body of work of paintings, collages and stained glass, often featuring individuals she admired, celebrated her self-assured femininity and female sexuality.
 Her later paintings introduced more political themes and overt or implicit criticism of the “man’s world” in which she lived.
 Her art with its notably feminine perespective, together with her free-spirited lifestyle, has made her a herald of 1970s feminism.

 In her short life (6 March 1938 – 1 July 1966) she also appeared onstage, in film and in numerous TV productions, hosted a fortnightly radio programme, regularly danced on Ready Steady Go!, introduced Bob Dylan to London, inspired Julie Christie’s role in the 1965 film Darling — and so much more…